 I find it helpful to think of your brand as a person; how do they act when they walk in the room?
 How do they interact with others?
 What traits do they have?

 8) Define your brand essence

-Your brand essence is the set of values and attributes that make up your business.
+Your brand essence is the values and attributes that make up your business.

-These are typically a mix between those you’ve chosen to represent how you feel about the business and how your ideal clients see you.
+These are typically a mix of the attributes you’ve chosen to represent, how you feel about the business and how your ideal clients see you.

 Identify the key attributes that make up your brand or that form the core pillars of your brand.